CellMigrationLab/zebrafish-FDM-molds/README.md

 1. Download STL files from `design_files/stl/`.
 2. Open in PrusaSlicer (or your slicer of choice).
    - Recommended settings are included in `printing/printing_settings.md`.
-3. Print using PLA material with a 0.4 mm nozzle...
+3. Print using PLA material with a 0.4 mm nozzle.
-4. Sand the printed molds to remove rough edges.
+4. Carefully sand the printed molds to remove rough edges.
 5. Apply a thin coat of two-part epoxy to create a smooth, sealed surface.
-Allow to cure fully before use.
+Allow to cure fully before use (24h or as required by the manufacturer).

 ---